Dvlv/Pyle/README.md

 See the examples folder for detailed examples

-To compile the examples, use `python3 pyle.py -m examples/main.pyle -c examples/style.css`
+To compile the examples, use `python3 pyle.py -f examples/main.pyle -c examples/style.css`

 ##Importing
 - Pyle requires a main.pyle (or equivalent) file with a list of .pyle files to parse